cosmos/cosmos-sdk/docs/interfaces/cli.md

 * `--ledger` (optional) lets the user perform the action using a Ledger Nano S.

-## Initialization and Configurations
+## Configurations

-TODO
+The last function to define is, `initConfig`, which should do exactly what it sounds like - initial configurations.
+To call this function, set it as a `PersistentPreRunE` function for the root command, so that it always executes before the main execution of the root command and any of its subcommands. `initConfig` should do the  following:

+1. Read in the `config.toml` file.
+This same file is edited through `config` commands.
+2. Use the [Viper](https://github.com/spf13/viper) to read in configurations from the file and set them.
+3. Set any persistent flags defined by the user: `--chain-id`, `--encoding`, `--output`, etc.

 ## Next

-Read about how to build a CLI for your module [here](./module-interfaces#cli)
+Read about how to build a module CLI [here](./module-interfaces#cli)